Overview

 About Alleppey Backwaters

-Alleppey Backwaters is a unique water network formed by rivers, lakes, and canals in Alappuzha district.
-The system connects to the large Vembanad Lake, which is the longest lake in Kerala.
+Alleppey Backwaters is a network of rivers, lakes, and canals in Alappuzha district.
+It connects to Vembanad Lake, the longest lake in Kerala.

 Detailed Information